Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Results

 \subsubsection{Inflexibles adhered to extreme opinions}

-We now consider a variant of the original kinetic exchange model in which inflexibles are restricted to agents holding extreme opinions as discussed for intransigents and the quenched case in Section III~B in Reference \onlinecite{Crokidakis_2014a}.
+We first consider a variant of the original kinetic exchange model in which inflexibles are restricted to agents holding extreme opinions as discussed for intransigents and the quenched case in Section III~B in Reference \onlinecite{Crokidakis_2014a}.
+We note that Reference \onlinecite{Crokidakis_2014a} provides only numerical results, while here we also present analytical solutions.
 A fraction $z_+$ of agents with opinion $+1$ and a fraction $z_-$ of agents with opinion $-1$ are inflexibles.
 Neutral agents with zero opinion are always flexible.